microsoft/FluidFramework/docs/contributing/compatibility.md

 # Compatibility
-Because Fluid Framework is a platform, maintaining predictable backwards/forwards compatibility is an important part of development and documentation.
-Any breaking changes should be placed in the [BREAKING.md](/BREAKING.md) file in the root of the repository.
+Because the Fluid Framework is a platform, maintaining predictable backwards/forwards compatibility is an important part of development and documentation.
+Any breaking changes should be placed in the [BREAKING.md](./breaking-changes.md) file in the root of the repository.
 Understanding the different parts of the Fluid Framework can help with making sure contributions are acceptably compatible and the code is reasonably clean.

 ## Breakdown
 The following overview shows the various levels and their corresponding contracts: